oss-review-toolkit/ort/README.md

 support updates and thus cannot serve as writers.
 If a storage backend is referenced both as reader and writer, the scanner creates only a single instance of this storage class.

 The following subsections describe the different storage backend implementations supported by ORT.
+Note that the name of a storage entry (like `fileBasedStorage`) can be freely chosen.
+That name is then used to refer to the storage from the `storageReaders` and `storageWriters` sections.

 ### Local File Storage

-By default the _scanner_ stores scan results on the local file system in the current user's home directory (i.e.
+By default, the _scanner_ stores scan results on the local file system in the current user's home directory (i.e.
 `~/.ort/scanner/scan-results`) for later reuse.
-The storage directory can be customized by passing an ORT configuration file (`-c`) that contains a respective local file storage configuration:
+Settings like the storage directory and the compression flag can be customized in the ORT configuration file (`-c`) with a respective storage configuration:

 ```hocon
 ort {